Skip to content

 00000000Overall success-SuccessAll enabled checks passed-Enabled

-00000023Trajectory length-t, --tracker-threshold 10cmTrajectory length did not exceed the thresholdP0Enabled
+00000023Trajectory length check-t, --tracker-threshold 10cmTrajectory length is not greater than the thresholdP0Enabled

-00000024Trajectory coordinate range-e, --eef-pose-thresholdTrajectory coordinate range exceeds the threshold-Not enabled
+00000024Trajectory coordinate range check-e, --eef-pose-thresholdTrajectory coordinate range is greater than the threshold-Not enabled

-00000025Trajectory frame drops-s, frame-drop threshold settingsFrame drops exceed the thresholdP0Enabled
+00000025Trajectory frame-drop check-s, frame-drop threshold configurationTrajectory frame drops exceed the thresholdP0Enabled

 TopicDescriptionFrequency